lstoll/fog-octocloud/docs/getting_started.md

 # Getting started: the OctoCloud(TM) compute service

+fog-octocloud is a [Fog](https://github.com/fog/fog) driver to interface GitHub's OctoCloud and VMware Fusion.

 ## Connecting, retrieving and managing server objects

 Before we start, I guess it will be useful to the reader to know